QishuaiWen/MiTA/MiTA-DeiT/README.md

 ## Acknowledgements

-This part of our repo is largely based on the
+The code is largely adapted from the great [DeiT](https://github.com/facebookresearch/deit/tree/main) project of facebookresearch.